 Separate Investment Strategy is where the Trustee of the Fund, at the request of the Member, undertakes to complete an investment strategy for the Member's accounts or specific Superannuation Interests.
-This may include where the Member has or is seeking to transfer property into the Fund which requires under state stamp duty laws to be held for the exclusive benefit of transferring Members of the Fund.

 Severe Financial Hardship is financial hardship that the Trustee is of the opinion is severe and includes conditions as described under the Superannuation Laws for Severe Financial Hardship.